Kevincnzuk/live-ev-bus-akl/README.md

 Yes, and that is one of the purposes I open-source it.
 Programming is a tool with unlimited imagination, we should get to use the most from it.

-However, do pay attention to the conditions in the GPL-3.0 license, you need to follow them if you use copies of my code.
+However, do pay attention to the conditions in the GPL-3.0 license, you need to follow them as the way this repo is distributed.